nhsconnect/Events-Management/pages/messages/messages/professional_contacts_1.md

 ### [CareConnect-Organization-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Organization-1)

-Within the bundle there will be multiple organization resources, including one for the organisation taking professional responsibility for the patient.
-Other Organization resources may be included where referenced from within other resources in the bundle.
+Within the bundle there will be multiple organization resources, including one for the organisation taking responsibility for the patients care.
+Other Organization resources may be included when referenced from within other resources in the bundle.

 The Organization resources included in the bundle SHALL conform to the [CareConnect-Organization-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Organization-1) constrained FHIR profile and the additional population guidance as per the table below:

 | Resource Cardinality | 1..* |